The best kids TV shows for inspiration, education and escapism

 Peppa Pig, Paw Patrol, the back catalogue of Disney and Pixar films are all phenomenally popular for a reason – they are practically perfect for their audience in every way.

-But with schools out, your little scientists, superheroes and explorers are probably going to be looking for some new adventures and inspiration.
+Your little scientists, superheroes and explorers are probably going to be looking for some new adventures and inspiration.
 And if you’re lucky, they may even pick up a few sneaky lessons in maths, geography and history when they’re not looking.

 But where should you begin when looking for the best kids TV?
 Here is our guide to all the best shows you can stream with BT TV.